-All patient rooms in the Care Dimensions Hospice House are equipped with telephones for individual patient and family use.
-To ensure patient privacy is respected, patients and visitors are not allowed to use the telephone in the nurses' station.
+All patient rooms in the Kaplan Family Hospice House are equipped with telephones for individual patient and family use.
+To ensure patient privacy is respected, patients and visitors are not allowed to use the telephone at the nurses' station.
 Staff will transfer all calls to the patient's room.

-Each patient room has a direct dial number, which is displayed on the phone, to allow family and friends to contact patients directly 24 hours per day.
+Each patient room has a direct dial number, which is written on the phone, to allow family and friends to contact patients directly 24 hours per day.